looselytyped/angudone-backend/README.md

 - We then use `ng-repeat` to loop over all the todos and create `list-items` that display the `text` of each todo

 See source code

+### Use `ng-change` on checkbox to mark todos as done

+- We introduce a checkbox with a `ng-model` (so that we can know it's state) for each todo within the `ng-repeat`
+- We use `ng-change` to invoke a function on the scope to mark the todo as done (that is set a `done` property on the todo to true)

+See source code